— The story of Liberia’s fast-rising Afrobeats singer Jaredo

 “We are the ultimate deciders of our own fate, not other people.
 It was for this reason that I decided that no matter the circumstances, I’m going to pursue my dream as a musician and now, that determination is paying off little by little,” Jaredo told LIB Life.

 The path to his music career

 Jaredo appears to be gradually but consistently gaining ground in the Liberian music industry with his gentle but unmistakable solo voice that carries over even the hardest tracks.
 And then, there’s his growing portfolio of local and international collaborations, including a recent record with promising Ghanaian music artiste Kuami Eugene, titled “Your Waist.”

 Jaredo says he became obsessed with music after listening to some of Wizkid’s songs.
 “I never thought of becoming a musician until I started listening to Wizkid’s songs, and his story inspired me to pursue a similar path.
 Although when I started singing, I was not too good, I worked hard to perfect my voice and to bring something new to the music industry.”

 “Jaredo is a talented musician whose confidence is growing each day.
-It is quite difficult to find artistes at his age who are committed to their craft by caring about what they write and release.
-And Jaredo is a good artist with lots of potential,” says Charles Bruce, founder of Imedia, a social media platform that is geared towards supporting Liberian entertainment.
+It is quite difficult to find artists at his age who are committed to their craft by caring about what they write and release.
+And Jaredo is a good artist with lots of potentials,” says Charles Bruce, founder of Imedia, a social media platform that is geared towards supporting Liberian entertainment.

-“I love music; therefore, I ’m careful about the kind of music I put out there for the public use.
+“I love music; therefore, I’m careful about the kind of music I put out there for public use.
 For this reason, I continue to work harder to perfect and diversify my lyrics and singing style in each song I put out there,” Jaredo added.